reduxjs/redux/docs/introduction/Ecosystem.md

 A custom monitor for Redux DevTools that lets you filter actions, inspect diffs, and pin deep paths in the state to observe their changes

 **[Diff Monitor](https://github.com/whetstone/redux-devtools-diff-monitor)**
-A monitor for Redux Devtools that diffs the Redux store mutations between actions
+A monitor for Redux DevTools that diffs the Redux store mutations between actions

 **[Filterable Log Monitor](https://github.com/bvaughn/redux-devtools-filterable-log-monitor/)**
 Filterable tree view monitor for Redux DevTools